zixianggao845-source/PETDET_test/README.md

 ## 1.1 Configure The Environment

-Use a PETDet environment with the same core dependencies:
+Use a PETDet environment with the same core dependencies(Install on Linux):

 ```text
 python == 3.10